z-huu/Dropship_ECE243_Project/README.md

 Dropship is a competitive top-down shooter implemented using Intel's NIOS II soft processor on the DE1-SoC board.
 It was developed by Abhi Kupendiran and Zachary Hu as a final project for ECE243, a course on Computer Organization at the University of Toronto.
-Two players duel each other in spaceships in an asteroid field, firing ricocheting bullets.
+Two players duel each other in spaceships in an asteroid field firing ricocheting bullets.
 As time progresses, the playable area gradually shrinks as a damaging ring closes in.

 ## How to Play